priyanka235262/Kubernetes/README.md

 kubectl config use-context <context-name>: Switches to a specific context. kubectl cluster-info: Displays cluster information. kubectl version: Displays the Kubernetes version.

+Pod: Represents a single instance of a running application.
+It's the smallest deployable unit in Kubernetes.
+Deployment: Manages and automates the deployment and updates of Pods.
+ReplicaSet: Manages a set of Pods with the same labels.
+Deployments use ReplicaSets to manage their Pods.
+Service: Exposes a set of Pods as a network service.
+This allows you to access your application within or outside the cluster.
+ConfigMap: Stores configuration data as key-value pairs.
+Secret: Stores sensitive information securely.
+PersistentVolume: Represents a piece of storage that can be dynamically provisioned to Pods.
+PersistentVolumeClaim: A request for storage by a user.
+Job: Runs a single, complete task to completion.
+CronJob: Schedules Jobs to run periodically.
+StatefulSet: Manages stateful applications that require a stable network identity and persistent storage.
+DaemonSet: Ensures that all nodes in a cluster run a single instance of a Pod.
+Namespace: Organizes Kubernetes resources into separate logical partitions.